Digital Navigator Program

 Learn to keep yourself safe online: create safe and secure accounts and passwords, recognize the warning signs of a scam, and more.
 For Adults.
 Registration is required.
 Contact Jennifer at 828-648-2924 or jennifer.stuart@haywoodcountync.gov to register.

 Here are other community partners.
-We connect with these groups and teach classes.

 - Givens Great Laurels